Prem-ium/BingRewards/README.md

 `PROXY` = Configure a HTTP(S) or SOCKS5 proxy through which all of the bot's traffic will go.
 Should be in a URI format (e.g., https://1.2.3.4:5678)

+`LOGGING` = True or False.
+Whether you wish to log the bot's error and stacktrace.
+Defaults to False.

+`DAILY_SETS`= True or False.
+Whether you wish to complete daily sets, this feature is unavailable in a few markets like India.
+Defaults to True.

 ## Donations
 If you find my project helpful and would like to support its development, please consider making a donation.
 Every little bit helps and is greatly appreciated!